fatualux/python-notes/src/chapters/principles/good_habits.md

 - **Rename Variables**: Use descriptive names to make the code more understandable.
 - **Remove Dead Code**: Eliminate unused or redundant code to reduce complexity.

-### Error Handling

-Proper error handling improves the robustness of code.
-Use exceptions to handle errors and avoid crashing the application.

-- **Try-Except Blocks**: Catch exceptions to handle errors gracefully.
-Avoid using bare `except:` clauses; catch specific exceptions instead.
-- **Finally Clause**: Use `finally` to ensure that cleanup code runs regardless of whether an exception was raised.
-- **Logging**: Log errors and exceptions to help with debugging and monitoring.

 ### Testing

 Testing ensures that your code works as expected and helps catch bugs early.